 The following steps show how to implement a contract which throws an exception if a numeric parameter is zero:

 To implement a contract throwing an exception if a numeric parameter is zero:

 - 1. Use the following namespaces: PostSharp.Aspects and PostSharp.Reflection. - 2.
-Derive a class from LocationContractAttribute and override the GetErrorMessage method:
+Derive a class from LocationContractAttribute:

 '''

 publicclass NonZeroAttribute : LocationContractAttribute

 {

-publicconststring ErrorMessage = "NonZeroErrorMessage";

 public NonZeroAttribute()

 : base()

 {

-protectedoverridestring GetErrorMessage()

-{

-return"Value {2} must have a non-zero value.";

 }

 }

 '''